 That message was made loud and clear when Dr. Wayne Eckerle, Vice President of Global Research and Technology at Cummins, recently testified before the House Energy and Commerce Subcommittee on Environment and Climate Change in Washington, D.C.

 "Cummins is committed to investing in an energy diverse future where our customers have a broad portfolio of power options,” Eckerle said.
 “A future that includes clean diesel, natural gas, electrified power, fuel cell technology and alternative fuels – so they can choose what works best for them.”

-From telematics to the latest in diesel engine technology, here are four ways Cummins is committed to investing in the power of choice and powering a trucking industry that’s Always On.
-And if you just so happen to be at NACV, you can stop by booth No. 7545 to see all of these latest innovations in person.
+From telematics to the latest in advanced diesel engine technology, here are four ways Cummins is committed to investing in the power of choice and powering a trucking industry that’s Always On.
+And if you just so happened to be at NACV last year, you probably stopped by booth No. 7545 and saw all of these latest innovations in person.